Power of Attorney

 - General Financial Power of Attorney: permits the agent to transact any or all business, other than health care, for the principal.

 - Durable Financial Power of Attorney: remains active if the principal becomes incapacitated.

-- Durable Power of Attorney for Health Care, sometimes called Health Care Power of Attorney, which California combines with a living will to create an Advance Health Care Directive (see the Legal Research Guide on Living Wills, Durable Powers of Attorney, & Advance Health Care Directives on our website at: www.saclaw.org/pages/living-wills.aspx).
+- Durable Power of Attorney for Health Care: sometimes called Health Care Power of Attorney, which California combines with a living will to create an Advance Health Care Directive.

-- Limited (or Special) Power of Attorney: used for childcare, for example, allowing the agent to make decisions in place of the parents about school or health care for the children.
+- Limited (or Special) Power of Attorney: used to allow an agent to perform specific tasks.
+A common example is a POA for childcare, which allows the agent to make decisions in place of the parents about school or health care for the children.
 Incarcerated persons may need one or more POAs for this and other specific tasks of limited duration.

-- Military Power of Attorney: Federal law makes special provisions for the drafting of powers of attorney for Military personnel, who should contact their Armed Services Legal Assistance Office for information.
-Use this link to find a Legal Assistance office near you: legalassistance.law.af.mil/content/locator.php.
+- Military Power of Attorney: Federal law makes special provisions for the drafting of powers of attorney for military personnel, who should contact their Armed Services Legal Assistance Office for information. https://www.militaryonesource.mil/financial-legal/legal/other-legal-issues/power-of-attorney-basics

 - Financial Institution Power of Attorney: some banks and other financial institutions (such as CalPERS and the IRS) require that you use their own forms.

 Living Wills and Powers of Attorney for California KFC 110.Z9 I78 (Self-Help)

 Step-by-step instructions for creating financial and healthcare powers of attorney.

 Electronic Access: From any computer (library or home) via the Legal Information Reference Center.
 Instructions are available on our website at saclaw.org/nolo-ebooks.